 Click on the Add/Edit Products option which will take you to the Product creation wizard.

 Enter the name you wish to use for your subscription.
 There are various sections in the product creation page.
-You can get familiar with all of them in my WP eStore review.

 We are not going to specify any price since it’s a normal product.
 We will do it in the Subscription section instead.